 With growing momentum in Marin to provide high quality, subsidized child care for low-income children, there are several ways that MCF can participate.
 In partnership with other local funders, we will invest in increasing the number of subsidized slots for high quality child care available to low-income families, especially single parents who are working or are in job training programs.
 We will increase access to critical supports for children by connecting subsidized child care and health and social services.
 And we will support quality improvement through professional development for subsidized center and home-based child care providers in Marin.

 This initiative uses an invitation-only application process.
-The next proposals will be invited March 6, 2017.
+The most recent proposals were invited March 6, 2017.

 - Marin Child Care Council